- What This Article Covers

 - It allows you to show appreciation for being considered.

-- You can use your Thank You note as an opportunity to add something you may have forgotten to say or ask.
+- You can use your Thank You note to add something you may have forgotten to say or ask.

 Sending a powerful thank you letter after an interview can help put you ahead other candidates interviewing for the job so you get the coveted offer.
 Receive step-by-step instructions on how to write custom thank you letters for every interview.